deep-security/automation-center-sdk-samples/README.md

 1. Open the `src/com.trendmicro/deepsecurity/docs/RunExamples.java` file.
 The file contains code that runs policy-related examples.
 To run other examples, add similar code.
 1. Change the values of the global variables according to your Deep Security Manager instance, such as the `computerID` variable.
 1. Click **Run > Run As > Java Application**.

+## Support

+This is an Open Source community project.
+Project contributors may be able to help, depending on their time and availability.
+Please be specific about what you're trying to do, your system, and steps to reproduce the problem.

+For bug reports or feature requests, please open an [issue](https://github.com/deep-security/automation-center-sdk-samples/issues).
+You are welcome to contribute.

+Official support from Trend Micro is not available.
+Individual contributors may be Trend Micro employees, but are not official support.

+If you have questions about using the SDK, consider asking on [Stack Overflow](https://stackoverflow.com/questions/tagged/deepsecurity).
+Tag your question with `deepsecurity` and it will get pushed to our internal automation support Slack channel.

+## Contribute

+We accept contributions from the community.
+To submit changes:

+1. Fork this repository.
+1. Create a new feature branch.
+1. Make your changes.
+1. Submit a pull request with an explanation of your changes or additions.

+We will review and work with you to release the code.